py-pdf/pypdf/docs/dev/documentation.md

 ```

 * The order of sections is (1) Args (2) Returns (3) Raises (4) Examples
-* If there is no return value, remove the
+* If there is no return value, remove the 'Returns' block
 * Properties should not have any sections